SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-basics/spring-cloud-stream-basics.md

                 host: 'tcp://localhost:55555'
                 msgVpn: default
 ```
-Negative
+> aside negative
-: If you want to use YAML for configuration, create an empty file with the name application.yml and copy the above content.
+> If you want to use YAML for configuration, create an empty file with the name application.yml and copy the above content.

 ### <strong>B. PubSub+ Broker running on Solace Cloud</strong>

 Locate and use the credentials from the cloud broker setup.
 ![cloud broker setup](img/connect-to-service.jpg)

-Negative
+> aside negative
-: Update the host, port, message VPN, client username and password based on your cloud connection details.
+> Update the host, port, message VPN, client username and password based on your cloud connection details.

 **Option 1: application.properties**